Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/introduction.md

 * **Albedo:** The main texture of your model.
 * **Normal map:** Allows you to import and normal map for your model.
 * **Metallic map:** Marks certain area as metallic and increases their reflective properties.
-* **Roughness map:** The roughness map affects the scattering of the reflected light, essentially it defines how blurry the reflection is.
+* **Roughness map:** The roughness map affects the scattering of the reflected light, essentially it defines the blur of the reflection.
 * **Reflection map:** Allows you to create a map to decrease the reflection in some areas of the texture if needed.
 * **Emissive map:** Areas marked in the emissive map will appear to emit light and glow in dark scenarios.
 Keep in mind that emissive maps are not real light sources.